monowai/flockdata.org/README.md

 ## Working with us
 More details?
 Stuck?
 Integration assistance?
 General consulting?
 Want to get started at the [speed of business](http://www.adamalthus.com/blog/2013/06/05/cloud-computing-and-complexity/#more-890)?

 Drop us a line over at [auditbucket.com](http://auditbucket.com/contact-auditbucket/) and we'd be happy to see if we can help you reach your goals.
-Usual social media channels also apply.
+Usual social media channels also apply - [LinkedIn](http://www.linkedin.com/company/3361595) .

 ### Contributing
 We encourage contributions to AuditBucket from the community.
 Here’s how to get started.